 You can view the Highlights chart to view your audio exposure over time.

 By default, this chart shows your Headphone Audio levels from the past week, but you can expand it to view up to a year's worth of records by tapping the Y button in the upper right-hand corner of the screen.
-Alternatively, you can also view your Headphone Audio Levels within the last day or hour by tapping the and buttons.
+Alternatively, you can also view your Headphone Audio Levels within the last day or hour by tapping the D and H buttons.

 If you scroll down to the About Headphone Audio Levels heading, you can read about how your iPhone measures and tracks this data.
 Under the Get More From Health heading, you can also turn on Headphone Notifications and learn more about how to use headphones safely.